kiranbakale/AMI-Readme/docs/environment_troubleshooting.md

 ## Ansible Install Failure - `No matching distribution found`

-Ansible `5.x` requires Python `3.8` and higher.
+Ansible `6.x` upwards requires Python `3.8` and higher.
 Attempting to install this version of Ansible via `pip` on a lower version of Python will fail with the following error:

 ```sh
 ERROR: No matching distribution found for ansible==5.0.1